ReevesA1/ansible-bootstrap/README1.md

 - if that doesn't work I have to install it manually from the exe https://cygwin.com/setup-x86_64.exe

-### Python Method (is this the Windows rm  ( not really for Ansible pull ) method?)
+### WinRM Method
+FYI Need power shell 3.0 and DO IT AS ADMIN

+- DONWLOAD AND INSTALL PYTHON ON WINDOWS (FROM THE WEBSITE IS BETTER BECAUSE THERE IS 3 IMPORTANT CHECK BOXES, RUN AS ADMIN, ADD PATH, THEN LONG PATH FIX)
+	- Install python3 from https://www.python.org/  download (64-bit or ARM64)
-- Install python 3.10 with the microsoft store
+	- I can also get it from the microsoft store
-- Fix [WinError 206] The filename or extension is too long with one of three methods (https://www.youtube.com/watch?v=obJmcid_erI)
+- Fix [WinError 206] The filename or extension is too long
-	-I choose the one below
+	- if downloaded from the website its a quick check box during the install process
+	- if downloaded from the microsoft store choose one of three methods (https://www.youtube.com/watch?v=obJmcid_erI).
+	- I chose this one
 		- `Reggedit go to Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem` then in LongPathsEnabled and change the 0 to 1
 - in Command prompt (not sure if it also works in powershel) run these commands
 	- `pip3 install --upgrade pip`
 	- `pip3 install ansible`

-- add python to path
+- BEFORE THOSE COMMANDS WORK MOST LIKELY WILL NEED TO add python to path
-	- Open up the Control Panel and navigate to System and Security > System
-	- Click on the Advanced system settings link on the left panel
-	- Click Environment Variables.
+	- GET TO  Environment Variables `rundll32.exe sysdm.cpl,EditEnvironmentVariables`
-	- Under System Variables, double-click the variable PATH.
-	- Click New, and add the directory where pip is installed, e.g. C:Python33Scripts, and select OK.
+	- Since I am Admin --> Under System Variables NOT USER, Click New, Name it python and add the proper directory below, and select OK.
+	- Paths's
-	- `C:\Users\rocket\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.10_qbz5n2kfra8p0\LocalCache\local-packages\Python310\Scripts`
+		- Windows store `C:\Users\rocket\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.10_qbz5n2kfra8p0\LocalCache\local-packages\Python310\Scripts`
+		- Arm from website (but it should have been added automatialy if I hit the check box during install)
+			- `C:\Users\rocket\AppData\Local\Programs\Python\Python311-arm64;C:\Users\rocker\AppData\Local\Programs\Python\Python311-arm64\scripts`

-- More python shit
+- More python shit (might be handy?)
 	- `sudo apt install python3-pip`
 	- `sudo pip3 install pywinrm`
 	- `sudo pip3 install pyvmomi`